Sistema Interconectado del Norte Grande

-The Sistema Interconectado del Norte Grande (Spanish for Interconnected System of Norte Grande) or SING is an alternating current power grid serving the Norte Grande zone of Chile, it produces 19% of the national power generation.
-The SING covers the three northernmost regions of Chile including Arica y Parinacota, Tarapacá and Antofagasta Region.
+The Sistema Interconectado del Norte Grande (Spanish for Interconnected System of Norte Grande) or SING was an alternating current power grid serving the Norte Grande zone of Chile from 1987 until its merger with Sistema Interconectado Central to form Sistema Eléctrico Nacional in 2017.
+It produced 19% of the national power generation.
+The SING covered the three northernmost regions of Chile: Arica y Parinacota, Tarapacá and Antofagasta.

+The system begun to operate in November 1987 and was operated jointly by the electric transmission company EDELNOR and the mining company Codelco until 1993, when Centro de Despacho Económico de Carga (CDEC) took charge of the operation.
+In its beginnings the SING had almost all of its energy produced by thermal power plants at the coast.